Denied Enbridge pipeline rebuild sparks rift among councillors | CBC News

 Denied Enbridge pipeline rebuild sparks rift among councillors

-A stymied $123-million plan by Enbridge Gas to replace a section of an aging gas pipeline that runs through four Ottawa wards has kicked off a debate at City Hall over political interference.
+A stymied $123-million plan by Enbridge Gas to replace a section of an aging pipeline through four Ottawa wards has kicked off a debate at city hall over political interference.

-The Enbridge Gas pipeline carries natural gas to about 165,000 business and residential customers in the national capital region, but after over half a century in use, the utility says it's now nearing its end-of-life.
+The Enbridge Gas pipeline carries natural gas to about 165,000 business and residential customers in the region, but after over half a century in use the utility says it's now nearing its end-of-life.

 Enbridge found support from Beacon Hill-Cyrville Coun.
 Tim Tierney, who will try to rally support for the project at Tuesday's environment committee.